nuxeo/doc.nuxeo.com-content/src/corg/working-on-nuxeo-sources/unit-testing.md

 #### Injectable Objects

-All Nuxeo services deployed using `@Deploy` and `@LocalDeploy` annotations will be available through Guice injector.
+All Nuxeo services deployed using `@Deploy` annotations will be available through Guice injector.

 #### Usage